Catholic Church in Bosnia and Herzegovina: Bosnian War

 In August 1991, when war in Croatia had begun and was beginning in Bosnia and Herzegovina, Archbishop Puljić and Bishops Komarica and Žanić appealed to the authorities, religious communities and the international community to preserve Bosnia and Herzegovina as a state and prevent war.
-However, bishops differed about the internal organization of Bosnia and Herzegovina. Žanić believed that each ethnic group should have a separate administrative unit within the country, but Puljić and the leadership of the Franciscan Province of Bosnia Srebrena insisted on a single state without divisions.
-In 1994, the bishops demanded that the rights of all peoples must be ensured in all areas of the country.
+However, bishops differed about the internal organization of Bosnia and Herzegovina. Žanić believed that each ethnic group should have a separate administrative unit within the country, but Puljić and the leadership of the Franciscan Province of Bosnia Argentina insisted on a single state without divisions.
+In 1994, the bishops demanded that the rights of all nations must be ensured in the country as a whole.
 They opposed dividing Bosnia and Herzegovina into states because Catholic religious, sacred and cultural objects would remain largely outside the area granted to the Croats.
 They also feared the destruction of established diocesan borders of dioceses, which would have political consequences.

 Throughout Bosnia, Catholic churches were destroyed by Muslim and Serb armed forces.
 According to some sources, it is estimated that the total number of completely destroyed Catholic structures is 188, 162 severely damaged and 230 damaged.
-Of these figures, 86 per cent of these "completely destroyed" were attributed to Serb forces and 14 per cent to Muslim fores, of the "severely damaged" 69 per cent were attributed to Serb forces and 31 per cent to Muslim forces, while in the "damaged" category 60 per cent was attributed to Serb forces and 40 per cent to Muslim forces.
+Of these figures, 86 percent of these "completely destroyed" were attributed to Serb forces and 14 percent to Muslim forces, of the "severely damaged" 69 percent were attributed to Serb forces and 31 percent to Muslim forces, while in the "damaged" category 60 percent was attributed to Serb forces and 40 percent to Muslim forces.
 But numbers could be much larger, as given in the table below.

 Modern history

-Pope John Paul II's 23 June 2003 visit to Banja Luka and Bosnia-Herzegovina helped draw the attention of Catholics worldwide to the need to reconstruct the church in the country; the destruction of churches and chapels was one of the most visible wounds of the 1992-95 war.
+Pope John Paul II's 23 June 2003 visit to Banja Luka and Bosnia-Herzegovina for a beatification of Ivan Merz helped draw the attention of Catholics worldwide to the need to reconstruct the church in the country; the destruction of churches and chapels was one of the most visible wounds of the 1992-95 war.
 In the Diocese of Banja Luka alone, 39 churches were destroyed and 22 severely damaged.
-Nine chapels were destroyed and 14 damaged; two convents were destroyed and one severely damaged, as were 33 cemeteries.
+Nine chapels were destroyed and 14 damaged; two convents were destroyed, and one severely damaged, as were 33 cemeteries.

 In 2009 the remains of friar Maksimilijan Jurčić, killed by partisans on 28 January 1945, were discovered and buried in Široki Brijeg.
-Among those in attendance at his funeral were Ljubo Jurčić (the friar's nephew) and the Croatian consul-general in Mostar, Velimir Pleša.
+Among those in attendance at his funeral was Ljubo Jurčić (the friar's nephew) and the Croatian consul-general in Mostar, Velimir Pleša.

+Demographics

+According to the latest 2013 census, there were 544,114 Catholics or 15.41% of the population of Bosnia and Herzegovina.

+Most of the country's Catholics were ethnic Croats, 534,042 or 98.15% of the Catholic population.
+They were followed by a group that chose regional Bosnian identity, comprising 1,960 or 0.36% of the Catholic population.
+The rest falls on other ethnicities, with 1,346 or 0.25% of the Catholic population choosing to remain undeclared or of unknown ethnicity.